ZipTax/zip-tax-docs/docs/api_response.rst

 .. note::

 	The response codes are specific to the request and the response.
-The response codes do not relate to the result set.
+The response codes do not correspond to the result set.

 +---------+---------------------+----------------------------------+
 | **100** | SUCCESS             | Successful API Requet            |